Advocacy

 Telehealth and Health Information Technology (HIT)

-Expanding access to Telehealth services is a priority for ABHW and its member companies.
+Expanding access to telehealth services is a priority for ABHW and its member companies.

 Telehealth services have been proven to drive important advancements for patients, expand access to care, improve health outcomes, reduce the inappropriate use of psychotropic medications, overcome the stigma barrier, and cut costs.
 Given that approximately 25 percent of the adult population in the United States is reported to have a mental illness, and the fact that there is a growing shortage of behavioral health providers to respond to this significant need for service, the expansion of telehealth is critical.